-Homeownership is a major part of the American Dream.
+Homeownership is the ultimate American Dream.
 If you’re going to buy a home, though, you will likely need a down payment — especially if you want the best mortgage rate.
-For those trying to make a 10% or 20% down payment on home, coming up with tens of thousands of dollars in capital can be a challenge.
+For those trying to make a 10% or 20% down payment on a home, coming up with tens of thousands of dollars can be a challenge.

-You can withdraw money from your 401(k), but you need to be prepared to pay a 10% penalty if you are under age 59 1/2, and you will need to pay income taxes on the amount that you withdraw.
+You can withdraw money from your 401(k), but you need to be prepared to pay a 10% penalty if you are under age 59½.
+Regardless of your age, you will need to pay income taxes on the amount that you withdraw.
 This will significantly reduce the amount of money that you can put toward your down payment.

 To avoid the penalty, you can roll a 401(k) to an IRA so that you can take advantage of the home buying exemption that first-time buyers get when they withdraw from an IRA (more on that below).
 However, realize that you can’t roll the 401(k) over if you are still working for the employer, but you can perform a rollover from an account with a former employer.

 Another way to avoid the penalty is to borrow from your 401(k), rather than withdraw the money outright.
 Generally, you will need to be able to repay the 401(k) loan back (with interest — but it’s interest paid to yourself) within five years.